potassco/benchmark-tool/docs/getting_started/beval/index.md

 beval ./runscripts/runscript-example.xml > benchmark-results.xml
 ```

+The `--par-x` option can be used to set the factor for the
+penalized-average-runtime score (default: 2).

 Results are written in XML format to standard output, so it is recommended to
 redirect the output to a file.